Chart Color Schemes

 Kin Kora has shown very soft population growth performance across periods assessed by AreaSearch

-Kin Kora's population is estimated at around 2,429 as of Nov 2025.
+Based on analysis of ABS population updates for the broader area, the suburb of Kin Kora's population is estimated at around 2,429 as of Feb 2026.
 This reflects an increase of 33 people since the 2021 Census, which reported a population of 2,396 people.
-The change is inferred from AreaSearch's estimate of 2,427 residents following examination of ABS ERP data released in June 2024 and four additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,271 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 65.0% of overall population gains during recent periods in Kin Kora (SA2).
+The change is inferred from the resident population of 2,427, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,271 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilized.
-Future population dynamics anticipate a median increase just below regional areas nationally, with the Kin Kora statistical area (Lv2) expected to expand by 131 persons to 2041, reflecting an overall increase of 4.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, a population increase just below the median of regional areas nationally is expected, with the suburb of Kin Kora expected to expand by 129 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.5% in total over the 17 years.

 Frequently Asked Questions - Population